Lokesh598/Leetcode/README.md

 # Leetcode
-Part of my daily plan for studying C++.
+Part of my daily plan for studying data structure and algorithm using c++ programming language.
 This Repository Contains All My Solved Leetcode Problems..